-Epson established this policy for engaging in honest dialogue with stakeholders, in keeping with the Principles of Corporate Behavior and the Corporate Governance Policy, both of which were established to realize the Management Philosophy.
+Epson established this policy for engaging in honest dialogue with stakeholders, in keeping with the Epson Way and the Corporate Governance Policy (PDF,260KB).

 Epson recognizes that to sustain growth and increase corporate value over the medium and long terms, we must increase the transparency of management and build and strengthen lasting trust and partnerships through honest dialogue with stakeholders.